-HE Pantai Kerachut Turtle Conservation Sanctuary is calling on the private sector to help make its ambong-ambong (scientifically known as scaevola taccada) shrubplanting project a success.
+HE Pantai Kerachut Turtle Conservation to help make its ambong-ambong (scientifically known as scaevola taccada) shrubplanting project a success.

 Some 500 seedlings cultivated by the state Fisheries Department need to be planted along Pantai Kerachut, Pantai Teluk Kampi, Pantai Teluk Ailing and Pantai Teluk Ketapang along the island's north-west coast to restore the Green Turtles and the Olive Ridley Turtles' natural breeding habitat.